 - Exercise due skill, care and diligence in all that they do and uphold the standards set out by their professional bodies at all times

 - Always act with the best interests of their clients being paramount, treating customers fairly in all their actions.

 This Statement of Principles offers you and your clients peace of mind, and means your clients can use equity release products in confidence, knowing that they will be able to remain in their home for the rest of their lives, or until they enter long-term care.

 - For lifetime mortgages, interest rates must be fixed or, if they are variable, there must be a “cap” (upper limit) which is fixed for the life of the loan

 - You must have the right to remain in your property for life or until you need to move into long-term care, provided the property remains your main residence and you abide by the terms and conditions of your contract

 - You have the right to move to another property subject to the new property being acceptable to your product provider as continuing security for your equity release loan

 - The product must have a “no negative equity guarantee”.
 This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.

-They can be sure that they will never leave a debt to their family as all Equity Release Council members who provide equity release products give consumers a no negative equity guarantee, meaning that no matter what happens to the housing market, they will never owe more than the value of their home when it is sold following death or entering long-term care.
+All Equity Release Council members who provide equity release products give consumers a no negative equity guarantee, meaning that no matter what happens to the housing market, they will never owe more than the value of their home when it is sold following death or entering long-term care.